 4. Competitive advantage.

-There is a tough competition among facilities in attracting new residents.
+There is tough competition among facilities in attracting new residents.
 One way to stand out is by providing better care services.
 Automating repetitive routines and processes will allow your staff to have more time to care for patients.

 5. More accurate time tracking.

 It may be difficult to track time and tasks if there is no controlling system in place.
 Operational chaos ensues when caregivers do not record what tasks they do and how much time they spend on them.

 Kind-hearted people that work in the communities gladly give more than is required from them.
 They rarely refuse to give assistance when somebody asks them for help.
 The residents may not realize that their minor requests (like making a bed) are not included in the care plan, thus it is not properly measured and scheduled.
 These may be inconsequential if done sparingly but will become great time-consumers when they occur often and constantly.